-- Patterns could be selected also with the step buttons and another shift button, i.e. holding "pattern select" and pressing the "step 2" button would switch the sequencer to pattern 2. - Transport buttons: Stop, Pause/Play - A nice feature that introduced on the TR-909 is that pressing a step button doesn't just toggle the trigger for that step on/off, but will select one of two dynamic levels as well, i.e. pressing it once will set that step to a soft trigger (and its LED would come on dim), pressing it again will set it to a full-volume trigger (and the LED goes to full brightness), and pressing it again silences it (and the LED goes out).
+- Patterns could be selected also with the step buttons and another shift button, i.e. holding "pattern select" and pressing the "step 2" button would switch the sequencer to pattern 2. - Transport buttons: Stop, Pause/Play - A nice feature that introduced on the TR-909 is that pressing a step button doesn't just toggle the trigger for that step on/off, but will select one of two dynamic levels as well, i.e. pressing it once will set that step to a soft trigger (and its LED would come on dim), pressing it again will set it to a full-volume trigger (and the LED goes to full brightness), and pressing it again silences it (and the LED goes out). - An open hi-hat step will overwrite any closed hi-hat on the same step, and vice-versa.

-2024/05/07 22:16 3/6 Preamble:
+2025/08/01 21:12 3/6 Preamble: